 7. Find the Aperture Sweet Spot of Your Lens

 Each lens, no matter the focal length, has an aperture sweet spot at which it produces the sharpest images.
 This is rarely wide open.
 Slightly subjective and not written on the side of the lens box, knowledge of your lens’ sweet spot comes from experimentation and time.
 For example, I swear that my Canon 24-105 f4 L lens produces the sharpest, most beautiful results at f5.6 – f6.3.
 Others will say differently.
-I’m currently getting great portrait results with my Sigma 35mm f1.4 Art lens set to f2.8, but I admit I need to experiment more with this recent addition to my kit bag.
+I’m currently getting great Rembrandt lighting results with my Sigma 35mm f1.4 Art lens set to f2.8, but I admit I need to experiment more with this recent addition to my kit bag.
 F8 is a classic aperture for handheld landscape photos.
 I would avoid going above f11 handheld because of the slower shutter speeds it will force.
 Don’t forget to tell me about your lenses and their sweet spots in the comments section below!

 8. Step Into the Light